-Books of the Apocrypha Class -- Coming this Fall!
+Postings on the Books of the Apocrypha -- Summer 2020

 I do not digress here, but add that some scholars consider the Dead Sea Scrolls as part of literature between the Old and New Testaments.
 Discovered in 1947 in a cave, The Dead Sea Scrolls have been studied by many with various interpretations.